 When we listen to our favorite musicians, we tend to think of them they are just that – artists.
-Yet, little is known what it’s like to be the one in 2019.
+Yet, little is known what it’s like to be one today.

-The truth is to succeed in the music business today, artists need to learn the new skills and do the things they would never do in the past.
-It is true that the Internet has allowed artists to connect with their fans in an intimate manner and made it much easier to make their music heard.
+It's true that the Internet has allowed artists to connect with their fans in an intimate manner and made it much easier to make their music heard.
 However, there is one more question that needs to be answered.
-How easy is that for the artist to get rewarded for their music today and what is required of them apart from being just a creator?
+How easy is it for an artist to get rewarded for their music today and what is required of them apart from just being a creator?

 Role 1: The Musician

 But over time, this will be exposed.
-Especially for those musicians who play live.
+Especially during live shows.
 True artists understand this.
-They constantly improve their skills and progress in innovating their sound.
+They constantly polish their skills, further their music education, practice, and strive for progress in innovating their sound.

 Role 2: The Performer